abhinavpachauri/ops/product/project_manager/readme.md

 #### Responsibilities

-- Support the product owner by managing the agile development process within the team: from initial concept through continuous development post launch of the game.
+- Lead the team in Scrum process - daily standup, sprint planning and review

-- Work closely together with producers, artists and developers.
+- Work closely with Product team to maintain Product Backlogs and establish priorities

+- Coordinate the different resources of a project (Product, Engineering, Art etc) to deliver products with high quality and on time.

 - Single point of contact for customer support team.

-- Support testing of weekly releases.

-- Provide motivation and contribute to a positive work environment.

 #### Desired Skills and Experience

-- 2+ years experience as a producer, scrum master or a similar role within the games industry, creating top quality games.

-- Ability to choose agile practices best fitting to the team.

-- Ability to communicate clearly, concisely and enthusiastically to both individuals and groups.
+- 5-7 years of experience managing projects or programs, minimum of 3 years serving successfully in positions of major responsibilities such as Project Manager, Program Manager of Development Manager.

+- Strong working knowledge of scrum.

-- Strong attention to detail of the product.
+- Strong technical background and understanding of web and mobile development processes.

-- Good logical and analytical capabilities.

-- Well organized under pressure and capable of handling multiple tasks.

-- Self-motivation, initiative, curiosity and a great sense of humor.

-- Fluent in spoken and written english.
+- Experience from online products company - a major advantage.